Showing posts with label South-East-Asia. Show all posts

 Day 7

-On the seventh day, we went to the nearby beaches and Galle and headed back to India by a night flight.
+On the seventh day, we went to the nearby beaches and Galle.
+Our return flight was at night from Colombo.

 Bentota Beach